Siege of Budapest: Encirclement of Budapest

+Budapest was a major target for Joseph Stalin.
+The Yalta Conference was approaching, and Stalin wanted to display his full strength to Winston Churchill and Franklin D. Roosevelt.
+He therefore ordered General Rodion Malinovsky to seize the city without delay.
+On 28 October, Malinovsky was ordered by Stalin personally to launch an offensive to capture Budapest in less than five days, before all of his forces had even been brought into position.
+Malinovsky had to obey, even though he knew that such an objective was unrealistic.

 The Red Army started its offensive against the city on 29 October 1944.
 More than 1,000,000 men, split into two operating maneuver groups, advanced.
-The plan was to isolate Budapest from the rest of the German and Hungarian forces.
+By 5 November, as strategic command was taken over by military experts from Stalin, the Soviets abandoned the plan to quickly capture the city by a southeastern frontal assault, instead they regrouped to isolate Budapest from the rest of the German and Hungarian forces.
 On 7 November 1944, Soviet and Romanian troops entered the eastern suburbs, 20 kilometers from the old town.
 The Red Army, after a much-needed pause in operations, resumed its offensive on 19 December.
 On 26 December, a road linking Budapest to Vienna was seized by Soviet troops, thereby completing the encirclement.
 The Nazi-supported "Leader of the Nation" (Nemzetvezető), Ferenc Szálasi, had already fled from the city on 9 December.

+One notable action during the encirclement was the crossing of the Danube at Ercsi, south of Budapest, on 4 December 1944 by troops of the 2nd Ukrainian Front, for which a considerable 115 Hero of the Soviet Union medals were awarded.
+Heavy fire destroyed much of the assault force's watercraft during the first crossings, while Axis counterattacks overran the initial beachheads.
+The Soviets established stable beachheads by 6 December, but suffered heavy casualties, including the loss of several elite companies.
+Historian Krisztián Ungváry considers the crossing unnecessary, as General Fyodor Tolbukhin's 3rd Ukrainian Front was already advancing from Transdanubia to encircle Buda from the southwest.
+Ungváry argues that the operation may have been driven by General Malinovsky's desire to claim sole credit for the capture of Budapest and suggests that the subsequent award of medals may have helped to obscure the "pointless sacrifice" of his troops.

 As a result of the Soviet link-up, nearly 33,000 German and 37,000 Hungarian soldiers, as well as over 800,000 civilians, became trapped within the city.
 Refusing to authorize a withdrawal, Adolf Hitler had declared Budapest a fortress city (Festung Budapest), which was to be defended to the last man.
 Waffen SS General Karl Pfeffer-Wildenbruch, the commander of the IX Waffen SS Alpine Corps, was put in charge of the city's defenses.

-Budapest was a major target for Joseph Stalin.
-The Yalta Conference was approaching, and Stalin wanted to display his full strength to Winston Churchill and Franklin D. Roosevelt.
-He therefore ordered General Rodion Malinovsky to seize the city without delay.